Silverware-Games/xanadu-issues/README.md

 * Resources are spawned in your dome, and you can bring them to the van.
 (All chipped away resources within a radius of the van get sucked up.)
 * Tools for flatening land by clicking.
 (Cunks of dirt are spawned every time you click, that can be collected and used to fill in holes.)
 * Tools for building on flat land by clicking.
 3-4 different kinds of buildings (Psy recruitment tower, sleeping pod...)
-* Tamed creatures can build
+* Tamed creatures can build/work/flatten terrain/collect resources.
+*

 Use https://github.com/Silverware-Games/xanadu-issues/issues to submit an idea or a bug report.
 You should be signed into GitHub.